-Each semester a focus topic in the area of public management is chosen and discussed.
-This is done by analyzing scientific papers and by discussing practical examples, cases and project work.
+For each semester, we choose and discuss a focus topic in the area of public management.
+For this purpose, we analyze scientific papers, discuss practical examples, conduct cases studies and do project work.

 At the end of the course, students should be able to: